 Applications for current graduate students are due March 2, 2020.
 Organization/agency references are due March 6, 2020.

 - Demonstrates leadership, scholarship, or service.

-- Any major under within any discipline of sociology (sociology, rural sociology, agriculture and society (A&S) or criminal justice studies).
+- Any major under within any discipline of sociology (sociology, rural sociology, agriculture and society (A&S) or criminal justice).

 - 3.0 GPA or higher.